Einstein clusters as models of inhomogeneous spacetimes: Introduction

+Another novel property of the model studied is the fact in which the homogeneous spacetime is chosen.
+In the studies based on the swiss-cheese model, the inhomogeneous solutions are constructed out of the Einstein-de Sitter solution.
+Therefore, it is natural to compare the inhomogeneity effect against the Einstein-de Sitter background.
+However, this is a simplification.
+The observer living in a swiss-cheese universe would choose a different homogeneous model.
+Parameters of the homogeneous model would be based on observations in the swiss-cheese model interpreted under the homogeneity assumption.
+In this study, we elaborate on this topic in context of Einstein clusters.

 The aim of the article is to conduct the {\it Gedankenexperiment}.
 We construct a solution to Einstein equations which contains small-scale inhomogeneities.
-We show that in our model the backreaction vanishes (in the sense of the Green-Wald framework).
-Moreover, we present a heuristic analysis which implies that the backreaction vanishes in all possible models constructed within Einstein cluster class.
-Next, we adopt a point of view of an astrophysicist who would like to model our inhomogeneous spacetime by available idealised exact solutions.
+Our choice of the density profile is inspired by the Green-Wald framework \cite{greenwald}: the metric is `close' to the homogeneous solution, but the second derivatives of the metric are large.
+We show that in our model the backreaction vanishes (in the sense of the Green-Wald framework \cite{greenwald}).
+Moreover, we present a heuristic analysis which implies that the backreaction vanishes in all possible models constructed within an Einstein cluster class.
+This motivate us to study the effect of inhomogeneities beyond the Green-Wald framework.
+We adopt a point of view of an astrophysicist who would like to model our inhomogeneous spacetime by available idealised exact solutions.
 We argue that astronomical observations interpreted within simplified model would lead to the misinterpretation of the energy content of the model.
 Our analysis is restricted to the particular class of solutions to Einstein equations, but it illustrates what the effect of small-scale inhomogeneities could be in principle.